svanderbleek/haskellandchill.com/types-arent-sets.md

 ## Types and functions

 Introducing functions changes this.
 Functions are compound types that exchange values of one type for values of another type.
-A naive view of functions is that of a fully specified mapping between sets, assigning each element in the input set to an element in the output set.
+A naive view of functions is that of a fully specified mapping between sets, assigning each value in the input set to a value in the output set.

-A function assigns an an output value of the output type when the input value is of the input type for the function.
+Thus a function assigns an an output value of the output type when the input value is of the input type for the function.
 This assignment can be interpreted as an assertion about types.
 When I say that I have a function from `int` to `string`
 I also make the assertion that I can receive an arbitrary `int` value and provide a determinate `string` value in return.

 ```